PAST SCI-ISIG WEBINARS

 - Implementation of Pressure Injury Prevention Best Practices

 With Guest Speakers, Carol Scovil, PhD and Dalton Wolfe, PhD

 Knowledge implementation is an important step to incorporate throughout the research process.
-This webinar will provide learners an opportunity to engage in an interactive presntation from authors of “Scovil et al. Implementation of Pressure Injury Prevention Best Practices Across 6 Canadian Rehabilitation Sites: Results From the Spinal Cord Injury Knowledge Mobilization Network.
+This webinar provides learners an opportunity to engage in an interactive presntation from authors of “Scovil et al. Implementation of Pressure Injury Prevention Best Practices Across 6 Canadian Rehabilitation Sites: Results From the Spinal Cord Injury Knowledge Mobilization Network.
 Archives of physical medicine and rehabilitation.
 2019 Feb 1;100(2):327-35,” on practical strategies of using active implementation frameworks to implement best practices in rehabilitation setting.
-Speakers will discuss barriers and facilitators to successful implementations.
-Indicators for evaluating successful implementation will be presented.
+Speakers discuss barriers and facilitators to successful implementations as well as indicators for evaluating successful implementation.

 - Integrated Knowledge Translation and Consumer Engagement: A Primer for Rehabilitation Researchers and Clinicians

 With Guest Speaker, John Chernesky

 - An Overview of Rehabilitation With Powered Exoskeletons for Over Ground Walking Following Spinal Cord Injury

 With Guest Speakers, Jaynie Yang, PT, PhD and Caitlin Hurd, PT, MSc

 - Brain-Computer Interface Signaling and Control Webinar